Daniela Larreal: Death

 On 12 August 2024, Larreal was declared missing after failing to turn up for work.
 A friend then asked the police to conduct a welfare check, which they did on the afternoon of 15 August, when she was found dead at her apartment in Las Vegas at the age of 50.
-A preliminary autopsy said she died of asphyxia after choking on food on 11 August 2024, though "the cause and method" of her death were still being investigated by the Clark County Medical Examiner as of 22 August.
+A preliminary autopsy said she died of asphyxia after choking on food on 11 August 2024, though "the cause and method" of her death continued being investigated by the Clark County Medical Examiner, and it was later determined that Larreal had died of a stroke.
+As her mother had died of the same cause many years earlier, and other maternal relatives had, too, her father noted suspicions of a hereditary stroke disorder.

 The 2024 Vuelta a España began on 17 August 2024, with Colombian former cyclist Víctor Hugo Peña presenting the tour for ESPN and giving a tribute to Larreal at its opening.
-Media in Zulia reported that there would be a tribute to Larreal held at the Teo Capriles Velodrome in Venezuelan capital Caracas, and that her body would be repatriated, though the process of repatriation would be lengthy.
-Larreal's mother, Gladis Teresa, had died years earlier and been interred at the Cementerio del Este in Caracas.
-At the time Larreal bought the plot there, she requested to be buried next to her mother, which her father said after her death that he planned to do.
-Her body had been repatriated by 29 September 2024, and her funeral took place on 2 October, which would have been her birthday.
+Media in Zulia soon reported plans for national tributes, and that her body would be repatriated, though the process of repatriation would be lengthy.
+When Larreal had bought the plot for her mother at the Cementerio del Este in Caracas, she requested to be buried next to her, which her father said after her death that he planned to ensure.
+Her body had been repatriated by 29 September 2024, and her funeral took place on 2 October, which would have been her birthday, at the Teo Capriles Velodrome in Caracas.
+There was an open-casket ceremony at the velodrome's chapel, and a funeral procession and guard of honour carrying her coffin on a lap of the track, before Larreal was interred alongside her mother.
+During her funeral service, Minister for Sports Arnaldo Sánchez presented the national flag.
+On 2 April 2025, Larreal was posthumously honoured with the Order of Julio César León, Venezuela's premier recognition for cycling.